piegarroni/domain-specialized-resnets/README.md

 ![Alt text](images/schema.png)

-The domains are defined by labels' semantics vector (retrieved by Word2Vec)
+The domains are defined by labels' semantics vector (retrieved by Word2Vec); the number of cluster that was best fitting the data is 3:

 ![Alt text](images/3clusters.png)